 What qualities make a successful Soto staff team member?

-Likely Soto staff members are mature, secure, flexible people who are willing to put their own interests aside for the greater good of the team and the health of the house, and who are committed to building a sense of community within Soto house through a mix of informal fun and planned, intentional programming.
+Successful Soto staff members bring varying attributes.
+We value diversity in strengths and personalities and believe that diversity contributes to team success.
+Soto staff will be friendly, open to mentorship and feedback, accountable, responsible, and committed to building a sense of community within Soto.
+We believe Soto student staff should be on the front-line setting the standards and leading the house.
+Dorm activities involve a mix of informal fun and planned, intentional programming.
 Staff members should be enthusiastic about initiating and leading activities for the house.
-They should help the frosh build a community rather than hoping to relive their own freshman year.
-They should be willing and able to engage in self-reflection; listen to and apply constructive feedback from residents, fellow staff, and the RFs; make mature and difficult decisions that support the house values; enjoy getting to know the students in the house in meaningful ways; and be willing to communicate openly, honestly, and frequently with RFs and other staff.
+They should help the frosh build a community rather than hoping to re-live their own freshman year.
+They should be willing and able to engage in self-reflection; listen to and apply constructive feedback; make mature and difficult decisions that support the house values; enjoy getting to know the students in the house in meaningful ways; and be willing to communicate openly, honestly, and frequently with RFs and other staff.

 What’s your favorite event or tradition in your house?

 We enjoy sharing our time with students through planned activities like pumpkin carving, RF faculty dinners in the cottage, and holiday cookie baking, and we value the camaraderie of sharing routine meals and conversations in the dining hall.
 The student staff plan a variety of larger dorm events, ranging from overnight trips to local day outings (kayaking in the Monterey Bay, visiting museums in San Francisco, camping in Yosemite, etc).
 The “best” tradition is the one waiting to be established!